PTM175330 - Lump sum allowance and lump sum and death benefit allowance: Enhancement factors: Non-residence factor: Other money purchase arrangements

 • The 5 April 2024

-The resulting figure is then divided by £1,000,000, this is the non-residence factor.
+The resulting figure is then divided by the standard lifetime allowance at the date under the second set of bullet points above.
+This is the non-residence factor.
 The factor should go to two decimal places.
 This should be a rounded-up figure, so for example if the calculation produces a factor of 0.231 this becomes 0.24.

 If there was an earlier part of the active membership period relating to the arrangement during which the individual was a relevant overseas individual the two factors for the two part-periods should be aggregated.